lotech/Untouchable/README.md

 - Auto-reapplies suppression when a previously-blocked device reconnects
 - Live connect/disconnect detection
 - Runs silently in the menu bar (no Dock icon, no window)
-- Launch at Login via `SMAppService`
+- Launch at Login support.
-- Sparkle update framework included (not yet wired)

 ## Install